 A longtime classic, How are You Peeling? is a colorful, visual display of emotional vegetables and fruits.
 Humans are psychologically inclined to recognize faces where there are none and the authors of this book take full comedic advantage of that.
 Whether it’s a screaming orange or a kissing strawberry, each face displays a recognizable emotion in a comedic way.

 This book is fantastic for the youngest kids who are just starting to learn about emotions and facial expressions.
 By using fruits and vegetables they eat and enjoy, this book turns the familiar upside down in a creative, enjoyable way.
 Though the book itself doesn’t have a cohesive story, it presents a collection of humorous stills that each tell their own individual stories.
 I really like that it doesn’t shy away from portraying negative and unpleasant emotions like anger and fear.
 Exposing your child to the full range of emotions, right from the start, is proven to help them understand themselves and others better, both in childhood and later in life.
+This book’s unique portrayal of emotions makes it one of my 8 best children’s books on emotional intelligence.

 3. The Rainbow Fish by Marcus Pfister